 Devolution was established so we could solve our own problems without waiting for London – or unelected mandarins in Cathays Park working for unelected Welsh Secretaries – to sort them out for us.
 While this particular issue was discussed long before the Senedd was established, it’s been two decades of wasted time, with the M4 around Newport probably becoming the most studied and consulted-upon road project in UK history.

-It does look like this is going to be answered one way or another in the next few weeks, but it’s one of these “damned if they do, damned if they don’t” situations.
+It does look like this is going to be answered one way or another in the next few weeks (and that answer was “no”), but it’s one of these “damned if they do, damned if they don’t” situations.
 If it’s approved, it throws into question the Senedd’s commitment to climate change and the Future Generations Act.
 If it’s rejected without a coherent and popular alternative proposal (which will no doubt require another lengthy round of consultation and inquiry), then the problems are likely to get worse and the business community will lose confidence in the Senedd’s ability to deliver major infrastructure projects.

 Of course, if the project was approved 10-15 years ago it would’ve been a £400-500million project, not a £1.7+billion one.
 Indecisiveness, delays and thumb-twiddling cost money – something all AMs and civil servants desperately need to learn.